KingDudeJB/KingDudesPortfolio/index.md

 ## About Me

-I wanted to upload and display my work in a more professional environemtn where it can be easier to view, understand and support my work as i learn to become a Cyber Security Analyse/ Ethical Hacker.
-I will be uploading some course work, personal projects and collaborative projects every once and a while:).
+I wanted to upload and display my work in a more professional environment where it can be easier to view, understand and support my work as i learn to become a Cyber Security Analyse/ Ethical Hacker.
+I will be uploading some course work, personal projects and colaborative projects every once and a while:).

 ## My Future Career Goals